scality/eve/doc/source/relnotes.rst

 Features
 --------

-- New eve infrastructure based on Kubernetes.
+- New Eve infrastructure based on Kubernetes.